Skip to content

 78. High Conservation Value (HCV) or combined HCV/HCS management and monitoring plans for all estates planted/planned planting since January 2015?

 [Externally verified] The company reports in its RSPO ACOP 2017 that it has submitted NPPs to the RSPO.
-The HCV management and monitoring plan for LADANG TAWAI 1 AND LADANG TAWAI 2 is publicly available.
-The company's ACOP 2018-2022 confirms that no new plantings have been done.
+The HCV management and monitoring plans of LADANG TAWAI 1, LADANG TAWAI 2 and Asian Plantations Limited Sdn Bhd are publicly available.
+The company's ACOP 2018-2023 confirms that no new plantings have been done.

 • Y